rcl-cloud-apps/docs/installation/phplist.md

 ![image](../images/installation/phplist-smtp-configure.PNG)

+- Click the 'Save' button when you are done

 ## Initializing The Database

 - In the RCL Web Apps portal, in the phpList web app click the 'Manage' drop down, and click on 'Launch Web App'